Appeals court lets Biden administration enforce vaccine rules for large employers - KESQ

 The 6th Circuit decision allowing the Occupational Safety and Health Administration to implement the administration’s rules for large employers is a rare victory for President Joe Biden in what has been an uphill battle in conservative-leaning courts that have been hostile to his administration’s approach to requiring vaccines.

-The OSHA rule was initially blocked nationwide by the 5th US Circuit Court of Appeals.
+The OSHA rule had been initially blocked nationwide by the 5th US Circuit Court of Appeals.
 The various lawsuits targeting the OSHA policy were then consolidated before the 6th Circuit.
-In a 2-1 vote, the 6th Circuit wiped away the 5th Circuit order halting the OSHA mandate.
+In a 2-1 vote, the 6th Circuit wiped away the 5th Circuit order halting the OSHA mandate on Friday.

 The-CNN-Wire